All Episodes

 far more than the total amount of gunk that Americans have put in the atmosphere in every combined way we can.

-And the point was we don't have the power.
+And the point was, we don't have the power.

-Zilch zero not a all it takes is one average volcanic eruption to illustrate this.
+All it takes is one average volcanic eruption to illustrate this.

 But people are vain.

-It's a the human being is an amazing creature.
+The human being is an amazing creature.

-Led occasionally by a bunch of really sickos.
+We're just a confused bunch of people led occasionally by a bunch of really sickos.

 But because everybody wants to matter, this is really what it boils down to.